Common vs. Preferred Stock Structures and Rights

 The dividend waterfall works as follows:

-2. Preferred dividends paid first (at stated rate)
+2. Preferred dividends are paid first (at the stated rate)

-4. If insufficient earnings, preferred receives partial payment; common receives nothing
+4. If earnings are insufficient, preferred receives partial payment and common receives nothing

 • Remaining for common: $50M - $30M = $20 million